Photography-Embedded Fiction & Poetry 2013

 Sharmistha Mohanty.
 Five Movements in Praise.
 Mumbai: Almost Island Books, 2013.
 Contains color photographs credited to several photographs, plus reproductions of Indian paintings and sculptures.
 See my comments on this book here.

 Marisha Pessl.
 Night Film.
 NY: Random House, 2013.
+A mystery centered on the death of a woman whose father was is reclusive director of cult horror films.
 Contains a number of photographs, credited to various sources.

 Ransom Riggs and Cassandra Jean.
 Miss Peregrine’s Home for Peculiar Children: The Graphic Novel.
 NY: Yen Press, 2013.
 This graphic novel extends the story found in Riggs’ 2011 novel Miss Peregrine’s Home for Peculiar Children, using photographs from the novel interwoven with graphic novel artwork by Cassandra Jean.
 Approximately 24 photographs appear on 14 of the 272 pages.